This is the first installment of my year-long prepping journey.

 First day!

-Spent it writing, binge watching Amazon Prime videos and enjoying my neighbor’s wife’s most excellent home cooking as part of the care package they gave me.
+I spent it writing, binge-watching Amazon Prime videos, and enjoying my neighbor’s wife’s excellent home cooking as part of the care package they gave me.

 I should get bitten by Brown Recluse spiders more often!
 On second thought…uh, no. Anyway, “only” 364 more days to go!